quantmind/quantflow/notebooks/volatility_surface.md

 ```

-Once we have loaded the data, lets create the surface and display the term-structure of forwards
+Once we have loaded the data, we create the surface and display the term-structure of forwards

 ```{code-cell} ipython3
 vs = loader.surface()
 vs.term_structure()
 ```

-This method allows to inspect bid/ask for call options at a given cross section
+This method allows to inspect bid/ask for call options at a given cross section.
+Prices of options are normalized by the Forward price, in other words they are given as base currency price, in this case BTC.

 ```{code-cell} ipython3
 vs.options_df(index=2)